mjkleinman/multi-area-cleaned/README.md

 dynamics.ipynb
 ```

 These `sims/Revision (Finalized).ipynb` used saved values for the hyperparameter sweeps.
-The mutual information and dpca variance values are generated using
+The mutual information and dpca variance values are generated using:

 ```
 python sims/get_mutualinfo_vals.sh
 python sims/get_dpca_vals.sh
 ```

+The null/potent values are generated using `python null_potent_dpca.py`.

 A network is trained by running
 ```